isaacg1/isaacg1.github.io/project-ideas.md

 **Initial question:** Let's bound the transform or tail probability of time in front, either for a specific policy or uniformly over all policies.

-### Relative arrivals/completions with infinite state spaces {#infinite-ra}

-**Setting**: Markovian arrivals/markovian service systems.

-In my [RESET and MARC](/publications/#reset) paper, the MARC technique allows us to characterize the mean response time of systems with markovian service rates, if those service rate process is finite.
-See also my [SNAPP talk](https://www.youtube.com/watch?v=Zr6cf4p83AA), which is a cleaner presentation of the idea and focuses on markovian arrivals.

-The "finite modulation chain" assumption isn't really necessary - the actual assumptions needed are much more minor.
-In particular, we should be able to analyze systems like the N-system or Martin's system by thinking of the non-heavily-loaded server as a modulation process on the service rate of the main server.

-A good starting point would an N-system where the recipient server is critically loaded, but the donor server is not.

-**Starting point**: Compute relative completions in the aforementioned N-system, compare against simulation.
-Perhaps pursue with Hayriye?

 ## Starting out/Not sure how to proceed {#starting-out}

-### The Time Index scheduling policy {#time-index}

-**Setting**: M/G/1 scheduling for the tail, especially the asymptotic tail, especially in comparison to FCFS.

-**Policy**: Time Index.
-Priority is s - t, where s is a job's size and t is the job's time in system.Lower is better.
-Relatively simple proof that waiting time dominates FCFS waiting time.

-**First step**: Implement this policy.
-Compare against FCFS, [Nudge](/publications/#nudge).

-**Future steps**: By how much does it dominate FCFS?
-Characterize leading constant of asymptotic?

 ### Scheduling in the low-load limit {#low-load}